Adulting and Anxiety: Facing 2021...

 On first glance, Wilder’s words might not seem logical.
 But I think he’s making a strong point: when we fail to acknowledge the riches around us, we can be breathing, but we are not fully living.
 And this is a sad situation to be in.
 We do not want to ignore the wealth within our reach because it can arm us with optimism and strength to face another day.

-I hope that along with me, you’ve been able to find a few of your own treasures from 2020; because if they appeared during a difficult year, no doubt they can appear again in this new one.
-I also hope you'll consider joining me and facing 2021 with the advice of Wilder in our minds.
-Let us live intentionally, so we can be fully alive, and let us be treasure hunters.
+I hope that along with me, you’ve been able to find a few of your own treasures from 2020; for if they appeared even during a difficult year, no doubt they can appear again in this new one.
+Let’s also consider facing 2021 with the advice of Wilder in our minds.
+Let’s live intentionally so we can be fully alive.
+Let’s be treasure hunters.